Scholarships and Incentives

 Summer Staff Job Descriptions

-Staffing a USY Summer Program can be one of the most rewarding experiences in Jewish education.
+Staffing a USY Summer Experience can be one of the most rewarding experiences in Jewish education.
 The prospect of working with some of North America’s finest teenagers and helping them to shape their Jewish lives is a fabulous opportunity.

-In many respects, the responsibilities of a USY Summer Program staff member are similar to those of a camp counselor.
+In many respects, the responsibilities of a USY Summer Experience staff member are similar to those of a camp counselor.
 At times, the staff member will need to be an authority figure, a good listener, and a friend.
 In addition, the staff members must be able to plan and implement programs relating to Israel as well as Judaism.

 USY Israel Trips